ComScore

 Show Me Your Mumu

 Sparkly sequins, retro jumpsuits, bridesmaids dresses, beachwear cozy knits and boho frocks…you can have it all at Show Me Your Mumu, the online clothing brand based in Venice, California, that was started by two friends.
 The prices are similar to Anthropologie’s and typically range between $100 and $200 with some noteworthy finds way below $100.
-What’s more, they have a myriad of causal, everyday options and elegant, evening wear available, so you can go from shop for almost any occasion.
+What’s more, they have a myriad of causal, everyday options and elegant, evening wear available, so you can shop for almost any occasion.

 Shop Show Me Your Mumu Standouts